lucretter/flydigibs2_linux/README.md

 > **Disclaimer:**
 > This tool was was mostly developped with the help of AI, i’m not a developer, just someone tinkering with AI to solve a specific need.
-I thought it might come in handy for others, so I’m sharing it.
+I thought it might come in handy for others, so I’m sharing it. <br>
-> Note : RGB controls are not implemented because I have no use for it.
+> Note : RGB controls are not implemented because I have no use for it.<br>
 > This tool is provided as-is.
 While I've tested it with my BS2PRO unit, your experience may vary.
 Always ensure you understand what the tool does before running it.

 # 🌀 BS2PRO Controller